 1. Replacing CAPEX with OPEX

 On-premises infrastructure, including servers, data centers and networking, is expensive.
-A business has to budget for on-premises infrastructure expansions or upgrades so that it can purchase the hardware it needs.
+A business has to budget for on-premises infrastructure expansions or upgrades to purchase the hardware it needs.
 When a company determines that more computing power is necessary, it can take months from approval to budgeting, purchasing and implementation to have new computing resources.
 Meanwhile, a competitor could vault ahead in delivery capabilities, customer service, or innovative products or services because it uses cloud infrastructure.

-IaaS enables a business to expand computing power almost immediately (without having to find additional square footage for a bigger server room or data center) and pay for the capacity it uses on a monthly basis.
-No CAPEX, budget and purchasing cycle or months of waiting are necessary.
+IaaS enables a business to expand computing power almost immediately (without finding additional square footage for a bigger server room or data center) and pay for the capacity it uses every month.
+As a result, no CAPEX, budget and purchasing cycle or months of waiting are necessary.

 2. Businesses need greater agility for business continuity